Delray Beach, Florida: Top employers

+Arts and culture

 The city has 2 mi of public beach accessible from Florida State Road A1A.
 Travel Holiday magazine named Delray Municipal Beach as the top beach in the southeastern United States.
 The City of Delray Beach maintains five athletic fields, five beach and oceanfront parks, eight community parks, two intracoastal parks, a teen center and skatepark, a splash park, and a pool and tennis club, offering a variety of recreational activities and facilities.

-Delray Beach has a street-legal golf cart community among residents as well as local businesses.
-Exhilaride offers street-legal golf cart rentals to visitors and residents by the hour, day or longer.
-The Downtowner is point-to-point golf cart free ride service available by app and Katch-a-Ride is a similar business, available by phone.

 Arts and music

 Delray Beach also has a wide variety of venues for all types of art.
 The Pineapple Grove Arts District, located downtown north of Atlantic Avenue, is noted for its galleries, performance art, and cultural organizations.
 Arts Garage, a not-for-profit multi-media arts venue, hosts musical concerts, live theatre, arts education and outreach programs, and a visual art gallery.
 The Delray Beach Playhouse, which opened in 1947 in Lake Ida East Park, stages plays, musicals, interactive studio theatre, books on stage, children's theatre productions, classes and camps.

 Old School Square, the former campus of Delray Elementary School and Delray High School, has since been converted into a cultural center.
 The Old School Square complex now comprises the Crest Theatre, a venue for the performing arts, in the former High School building; the 1925 Gymnasium, restored to maintain its appearance, which has since become a venue for local events such as wedding receptions and dances; the Cornell Art Museum, built in the restored Elementary School; and The Pavilion, which serves as an outdoor venue for musical performances and other events such as political rallies.
 The Creative Arts School offers beginner through master level art, photography, and writing classes for children and adults.

 Atlantic Avenue is also a regular host for various art fairs and street festivals.